Ayush-Poddar-2003/TUTORIALS/HTML/01_Basics.md

 The target attribute can have one of the following values:

-    _self   - Default, Opens the document in the same window _blank  - Opens the document in a new window or tab _parent - Opens the document in the parent frame _top    - Opens the document in the full body of the window
+    _self   - Default, same window
+    _blank  - new window or tab
+    _parent - Opens in parent frame
+    _top    - Opens the document in the full body of the window

 ---